mattdesl/path-illustrator-client/README.md

 # work in progress

+Proof of concept.
 Eventually this may or may not turn into a tool for web animations and rich UI.
 The goals:

 - intuitive photoshop-like path and curve editing
 - minimal set of SVG features (fills, strokes, gradients)
+- masks
 - timeline with keyframes for animating points
 - export to JSON